-The Aristocrat Pear Tree is a fast-growing tree, increasing in height by 4 feet a year when young, so it soon reaches 35 or even 40 feet in 10 or 15 years.
+The Aristocrat Pear Tree is a fast-growing tree, increasing in height by 4 feet a year when young, so it soon reaches 35 or even 40 feet in 10-15 years.
 It is drought tolerant once it has become established in your garden and it easily adapts to most kinds of soil, so even though it prefers a loamy soil it will also grow happily on clay soils too.
-It is a great choice for suburban and inner-city yards as it has a high tolerance of urban pollution and it is unaffected by insects and also resistant to the most important disease of pear trees, fire-blight.
+It is a great choice for suburban and inner-city yards as it has a high tolerance of urban pollution and it is unaffected by insects.
+This tree is also resistant to the most important disease of Pear trees, fire-blight.
 The original trees were actually brought to America in a search for trees resistant to this disease, which has killed millions of pear trees.

 When planting a row to create a privacy screen allow 10 to 12 feet between your trees.
 Keep your tree that distance from buildings too and do not plant underneath power lines.
 Dig a hole or a trench two or three times wider than the pot, but no deeper.
 Place your plants in the centre of the planting hole, replace most of the soil and firm it down around the root ball.
 Then water thoroughly and when the water has drained away put back the rest of the soil.